-The State Department of Labor notes that the most common job vacancies are for Health, Transportation, and Material Moving occupations.
-Some of the most common job vacancies, such as medical and dental assistant, match the interest of some women over 55 years of age seeking employment.
-The Senior Community Service Employment Program's (SCSEP) host agencies provide the location and the skills training to support participants' development of job skills for meeting their goal of locating a position in the workforce.
-Currently, office work, customer service/call-center and retail are the most common types of training opportunities offered through Nebraska host agencies.
-Nebraska SCSEP will work towards aligning the training with the top job openings in the state.
-Skills gained in office work and customer service settings are transferrable to some of the top occupations listed such as in healthcare settings.
-However, it should be noted that some of the top openings such as truck drivers are not ideal for the 65 and older population the program serves under a priority.
+SCSEP host agencies provide the location and skills training to support participants' development of job skills for meeting their goal of locating a position in the workforce.
+Current placements include maintenance and custodial, office and administrative support, customer service/call-center, community and social services, transportation and material moving, food preparation and service, and retail.
+Nebraska SCSEP will continue work towards aligning the training with the top job openings in the state.
+Skills gained in office work and customer service settings are transferrable to some of the top occupations listed such as in healthcare and education settings.

 Host agency training may need further supplementation by SCSEP subgrantee and the Workforce Innovation and Opportunity Act (WIOA) partners to provide local employers with job-ready employees which relate to the goal of aligning with career pathways.
-The office jobs currently available require a working knowledge of computers.
-This technological experience is often underdeveloped in persons over 55 years of age.
-The SCSEP will negotiate host agency agreements that provide participants computer training.
-A Customer Service and Support Training component which is part of the National Retail Federations will focus on meeting customer needs, establishing clarity and continuous improvement.
-Companies such as PayPal, Facebook and Amazon have a presence in the populated part of the state where SCSEP has a significant number of slots.
-Nebraska's subgrantee is developing a curriculum for a call center training that can be used by employers to train participants as well as a targeted curriculum for office technology skills.
-Participants whose Individual Employment Plan (IEP) and assessment results align with the top occupations projected for growth will be enrolled in these trainings.
-Additionally, basic computer skills training will be made available to all participants starting in 2020 via a new online training platform.
-As current participants exit, Nebraska SCSEP will try to enroll new participants whose employment goals and assessment results support placement in healthcare and personal service occupations listed above.
+SCSEP was recently moved from Department of Health and Human Services to Nebraska Department of Labor, a relationship which more closely aligns in the delivery of training services and supports for participants.
+As current participants exit, Nebraska SCSEP will work to enroll new participants whose employment goals and assessment results support placement in healthcare, education, workforce, and personal service occupations listed above.
 New host agencies in these occupations will be recruited and OJE opportunities will be explored in the top occupations.